 Please make cheques payable to "S. Ingram & D. Robinson Ltd"

-However work can be paid for by bank transfer or credit card via paypal.com in advance is required.
+However work can be paid for by bank transfer or credit card via paypal.com in advance

 .pdf conversion for Word 2007